-In some cases, the file size can exceed 150 KB.
-Banners that include large or multiple images, banners utilising custom fonts, or complex animations could end up too large to be accepted by the network.
-What now?
-In order to help you find a quick solution to this, we have outlined several things you can attempt to reduce the file size of your HTML5 banners.
+If your ads exceed 150 KB because they might include large or multiple images, banners utilizing custom fonts, or complex animations, we have outlined several things you can attempt to reduce the file size of your HTML5 banners.

 As a first step, you should always extract the zip file of a banner exceeding 150 KB and check what assets account for the large file size.
 Below we have listed some common reasons why your banners are exceeding the 150 KB mark, and what you can do to reduce the file size.

 When creating a dynamic banner ad you realize that the index file is around or over 70KB, it is an indicator that you are using a number of different custom fonts in your banner.
 Unfortunately, there is nothing we can do to further compress your font files.
 We recommend double checking over your banner to evaluate if you really need all the custom fonts added.

 Removing one or more of your custom fonts and replacing it with a Google font, will reduce the KB size of the index file.
 You can add Google Fonts in Bannerwise directly from the Font library.